Free Snow Removal Software,

 Recurring Monthly Billing on Card File

 For commercial accounts especially, monthly billing is how the seasonal contract gets signed at all.
 The property manager doesn't want to write a $7,500 check in October; they want six payments of $1,250 from November through April.
 Save the card on file at signup, set the monthly auto-charge schedule, and Menutize charges the card the 1st of every month, generates the invoice with the line items, and emails the receipt.
 Same flow on residential customers who pre-pay $50/mo October through April for a $350 seasonal package.
-The cash flow smooths out across the whole winter instead of front-loading every dollar before Halloween, and the property manager doesn't have to put your invoice in front of accounts payable five times.
+The cash flow smooths out across the whole winter instead of front-loading every dollar before Halloween, and the property manager doesn't have to put your invoice in front of accounts payable five separate times.
 Mid-season churn drops because the billing happens by itself before anyone has time to think about it.

 Three Things Every Snow Plow Pro Wishes They Had

 Most "free" software either nags you to upgrade or leaves out the features that actually move the needle.
-We made the three biggest ones core to the free plan.
+Menutize makes the three biggest ones core to the free plan.

 Auto Google Reviews